-2 HUD FMR is the Housing and Urban Development Fair Market Rents Index, which is published by HUD before the start of each October. [ederal fiscal year.
-The mobilehome rental space rate willfee shall be adjusted annually (fee adjustment) based on the following process.
+2 HUD FMR is the Housing and Urban Development Fair Market Rents Index, which is published by HUD before the start of each October. federal fiscal year.
+The mobilehome rental space rate will fee shall be adjusted annually (fee adjustment) based on the following process.
 Starting with the 2025 Recreation Use Fee schedule, any percent increase shall be capped at 5 percent, provided however, that the cap may increase up to a maximum 10 percent in future years.
 The percent change in the HUD FMR index for 2-bedroom homes shall be averaged for Amador and Calaveras Counties.
 Any percent increase shall initially be capped at 5 percent with the ability to increase the cap up to 10 percent.
-The balance of a fee increase more than 5 percent shall be placed into a fee carryforward balance and applied toshall serve as the next year's fee adjustment, up to the feeapplicable cap- for that year.
-Any balance remaining that was not applied due to the cap shall carry forward balance in excess of 8 percent, the feebe carried and applied to the following year's fee adjustment, up to the applicable cap would increase to 8 percent.
+The balance of a fee increase more than 5 percent shall be placed into a fee carryforward balance and applied to shall serve as the next year's fee adjustment, up to the feeapplicable cap-for that year.
+Any balance remaining that was not applied due to the cap shall carry forward to the following year.
+If the HUD FMR increases more than 5 percent in a way that results in a carryforward balance in excess of 8 percent, the feebe carried and applied to the following year's fee adjustment, up to the applicable cap would increase to 8 percent.
 Iffor that year.
-The applicable cap for a year shall be calculated based on the carryforward balance exceeds 12 percent table below.
+The applicable cap for a year shall be calculated based on the carryforward balance exceeds 12 percenttable below.
 As with all rates, fees, and charges, the fee cap would increase to 10 percent.
 District's Board of Directors may revise this process by Board action.